EVerest/everest-core/doc/v16/getting_started.md

 - register_reset_callback

-  used to perform a reset of the requested type
+  used to perform a reset of the requested type, it is up to the user to properly stop the charge point when this callback is used

 - register_connection_state_changed_callback